 Welcome to the homepage of Cataloging & Classification Quarterly (CCQ).
-Its purpose is to provide readers of CCQ with abstracts of articles, editorials, and cataloging news columns appearing in upcoming issues, special announcements, and other general information regarding this journal.
+Its purpose is to provide readers of CCQ with abstracts of articles, editorials, and cataloging news columns appearing in current and past issues, special announcements, and other general information regarding this journal.

 Cataloging & Classification Quarterly is respected as an international forum for discussion in all aspects of bibliographic organization.
 It presents a balance between theoretical and applied articles in the field of cataloging and classification, and considers the full spectrum of creation, content, management, and use and usability of both bibliographic records and catalogs.
 This includes the principles, functions, and techniques of descriptive cataloging; the wide range of methods of subject analysis and classification; provision of access for all formats of materials; and policies, planning, and issues connected to the effective use of bibliographic records in modern society.

 All papers in Cataloging & Classification Quarterly journal have undergone editorial screening and peer review.

 Beginning in 2009 with volume 47, Cataloging & Classification Quarterly is published eight times per calendar year by Taylor & Francis.
 For more information about CCQ, including information on how to subscribe to the journal, see.
 Individuals or institutions who may be experiencing difficulties with their online or print subscriptions should contact .